bolner/NoteWorthy-Guitar/README.md

 The [GuitarChord plugin](https://forum.noteworthycomposer.com/?topic=9081.0) for [NoteWorthy Composer](https://noteworthycomposer.com) was created by Mike Shawaluk in 2015.
 I created this repository for keeping track of some changes I needed.

+# My changes

+- Allow the value `-1` for `Top Barre Offset`.
+- Display the mute sign `x` on the string itself by drawing it, and not as text above the top fret.

 # Original documentation

 This plugin draw a guitar chord chart and optionally strums the chord when the song is played.
 A variety of notation is shown, including the chord name, open and excluded strings, barre positions, fret position and optional finger numbers.